northwestcoder/firebase2appsheet/README.md

 - High level ideas here:

-	- You'll need to edit oas.yml to reference your new table
+	- You'll need to edit oas.yml to reference your new table.
 	- You'll want to make a copy of one of the route_*.py files, study it, and reference your new table accordingly.
 	- You'll need to modify firebase2appsheet.py to reference your new route_*.py file.
 	- You'll want to create an empty collection in Firebase for your data.